This post may contain affiliate links. Read my full disclosure policy.

 Making homemade falafel is as easy as making meatballs.
 The secret is to avoid using canned chickpeas.

 A popular vegetarian street food eaten throughout the Middle East, falafel are deep-fried patties made from ground chickpeas (or fava beans), herbs, and spices.
 They are traditionally stuffed into a pita or served as part of a mezze platter with Israeli salad, hummus, baba ganoush, tahini sauce, and yogurt sauce.

 Making falafel at home may seem complicated, but that’s not the case at all!
 It’s as easy as making meatballs, and you don’t even have to deep-fry.
 The key is to use avoid using canned chickpeas.
 Many recipes call for them — and, believe me, I see their appeal — but I can tell you from experience that they don’t work (unless you want a mushy disaster on your hands).
 The best falafel is made with dried chickpeas that have been soaked but not cooked.
 If you don’t have time to soak chickpeas overnight, you can use the quick-soak method, which only takes about an hour.

 What You’ll need to make falafel

 Begin by soaking the chickpeas: Put the chickpeas in a large bowl and cover with water by about 4 inches.
 Soak for 24 hours, adding more water as necessary to keep the chickpeas covered (they will double or triple in size).

-Begin by soaking the chickpeas overnight.
-Don’t worry if you’re short on time, you can use the quick-soak method: place the beans in a pot and cover with water by about three inches; bring to a boil and cook for two minutes, then remove the pan from the heat and let stand for one hour.
+Alternatively, if you’re short on time, you can use the quick-soak method: place the beans in a pot and cover with water by about three inches; bring to a rolling boil and boil for five minutes, then remove the pan from the heat and let stand for one hour.